 Choose from two kid-friendly, DIY Easter crafts — a cute bunny holding a carrot or a bunny place card decorated with your favorite Easter chocolates.
-Get started with the directions below.
+Get started with the directions and templates below.
 These easy-to-make bunny rabbit crafts make the perfect little treat for kids, teachers, and grandparents, or for decorating your Easter table.

-Easter Bunny Card for Kids
+Easter Bunny Cards

 Makes 4 cards